elipeters/using-passport/README.md

 ```

-## Step 10: Install the passport hook
+## Step 10: Create the passport hook

 Create the folder structure api/**hooks**/**passport** and add the file **index.js**.